 Funeral Directors in Totnes, Buckfastleigh, South Hams and Teignbridge

-Jane Morrell established her funeral company in 1999 and her husband Simon Smith joined her in 2005 and daughter Hannah in 2011.
-We are fiercely independent so that we can serve you in the best way we can, giving you time and attention when you most need it.
+Jane Morrell established her funeral company in 1999 and her husband Simon Smith joined her in 2005.
+Birte and Paul, also a married couple, joined our team.
+We are passionate about what we do, so that we can serve you in the best way we can, giving you time and attention when you most need it.
 We have been voted Good Funeral Guide Funeral Director Of The Year for the work we do.
-We believe each funeral should be exactly suited to the life, character and values of the person who has died, and that each family should be able to do what they need to do during this tender period of time.
+We believe each funeral should be exactly suited to the life, character and values of the person who has died, and that the close circle of the person be able to do what they need to do during this period to help the grieving process.

 With Heart & Soul Funerals you are choosing a value led family owned and run company.
 Not born and bred into the funeral sector, we (Jane Morrell and Simon Smith) came gradually into this work with a passion fired by our own experiences of close deaths.

-Fifteen years on, with the addition of our daughter Hannah and colleague Birte, we are now award-winning and highly qualified funeral directors (NAFD Funeral Directors Diploma; Bath University Degree In Funeral Services and Diplomas in Therapeutic Counselling, Accredited Member of the Society of Bereavement Practitioners) and we put everything we’ve got into ensuring that you have a funeral with heart and soul, one that expresses love and meaning through beauty, whatever your beliefs.
+Fifteen years on, with the addition of colleagues Birte and Paul, we are now award-winning and highly qualified funeral directors (NAFD Funeral Directors Diploma; Bath University Degree In Funeral Services and Diplomas in Therapeutic Counselling, Accredited Member of the Society of Bereavement Practitioners) and we put everything we’ve got into ensuring that you have a funeral with heart and soul, one that expresses love and meaning through beauty, whatever your beliefs.

 Gentle, Thoughtful & Inclusive

 "We are grateful for the very generous help, wise counsel and support you gave in the difficult days following Mum’s death.
 Saturday’s farewell and celebration of her life will remain with us all for a long time.
 It couldn’t have been done better."